Lithuania Summer Law Program — Preparations

 All students MUST have accident, health, and repatriation insurance valid in Lithuania.
 You must have valid insurance that provides at least the following coverage:

-The Office of International Affairs will enroll you in a low-cost plan offered by HTH Worldwide Insurance.
+The Office of International Affairs at Texas Tech University will enroll all U.S. students in a low-cost plan offered by HTH Worldwide Insurance.
 You will receive a notification from the Office of International Affairs after you are enrolled.
 The cost of the insurance will depend upon your length of stay, but it generally amounts to somewhere between one and two dollars per day.

 Please fill out a travel form any time you are travelling away from the study abroad site.